vancehuds/VanceFiveMLog/README.en.md

 ## License

 VanceFiveMLog is released under `AGPL-3.0-or-later`; see [LICENSE](LICENSE).
 Because this is a network service, modified deployments must provide their users access to the corresponding source code.
 See [NOTICE.en.md](NOTICE.en.md) for source URL and asset notes.

+## Copyright Notice
+Los Santos map is sourced from the internet.
+If there is any infringement, please contact me and I will delete it as soon as possible.